Youcef-11/-library-management-system-by-Django/README.md

 9. Access the application in your web browser at `http://localhost:8000`.

 ## Usage
-1. Log in as an admin using the superuser credentials created during installation.
+1. Log in as an admin using the superuser credentials created during installation or sign up.

 2. Begin by adding books to the library database.